StrongKey/fido2/sampleapps/java/poc/README.md

     ```sh
     curl -k https://localhost:8181/poc/fido2/application.wadl
     ```
 At this point, the PoC server is installed.
-Continue to install the front end Angular application.
+Continue to install the front-end Angular application.

 8. Switch to (or login as) the _strongkey_ user.
 The default password for the _strongkey_ user is _ShaZam123_.
     ```